 You should always treat open water with respect and take responsibility for your own safety.
 Learn how to assess the risks and enjoy the water safely.
 New advice on outdoor swimming on the Broads Authority website.
 Swimming in the Broads National Park in some places and at some times is less safe, for example avoid areas busy with boats.
 You can download maps showing depths and navigation notes for rivers from the Broads Authority website.

-Getting started in open water outdoor swimming (download, Word.doc, 4 pages)
+My article on Getting Started in Inland Outdoor Swimming (or download note Getting started in open water outdoor swimming (Word.doc, 4 pages)

-And download a note: Places to Swim in the Norfolk Broads (download, Word.doc, 2 pages)
+And see Places to Swim in the Norfolk and Suffolk Broads or download as a note: Places to Swim in the Norfolk Broads (download, Word.doc, 2 pages)

 The area covered by the Broads Authority is shown on the map on the ‘About us Who we are’ page on their website